Aportra/nba-bet/README.md

 ### 4. Making Predictions (`predict_new_games.py`)
 **Purpose:** Predict player statistics for upcoming games and compare them to betting odds.

-- Loads trained models (`models.pkl`)
+- Loads trained models (`models.pkl`,`meta_model.pkl`,`classification_models.pkl`)
 - Predicts points, rebounds, assists, and three-pointers for each player
-- Compares predictions with Over/Under lines
+- Feeds predictions into meta_model
+- Meta model, and both regressions model then fed into classifcation_models
+- Classification model then generates an Over or Under prediction
 - Recommends "Over" or "Under" for each player

-**Key logic:**
-- If the predicted value is greater than the sportsbook line, the system recommends "Over"
-- If the predicted value is less than the sportsbook line, the system recommends "Under"

 ---